christiandudel/EDSD2020/Slides/firstsession.md

 # Assignment: Deadline

-- Deadline assignment: XX.ZZ.YY, 12am
+- Deadline assignment: October 13, 12am/midnight/24:00
 - Send your solutions to me (dudel@demogr.mpg.de)
-- You will get a confirmation (might take a few days, sorry)
+- You will get a confirmation (might take a bit, sorry)
 - I might get back to you if I have problems with your file(s)
 - It is your responsibility that your files are working!